hansfilipelo/netem/README.md

 **Certificate**

-In order to run the tests with QUIC, you need a valid server certificate and private key.
+In order to run the tests with QUIC, you need a valid server certificate and private key for a given domain.
 This is due to how Chromium handles QUIC security.

 **Most requirements**